How to Use Clip Comparisons

 Video Tutorial

-Log into your ClassHook account, and on the homepage, click on Clip Comparisons or go to My Clips > Clip Comparisons in the upper navigation.
-Or click here.
+Log into your ClassHook account, and click on My Clips > Clip Comparisons in the upper navigation (or click here).

-After submitting your settings, you can then add up to three clips for comparison.
-There is also the option to add discussion question(s).
+From here, you can add up to three clips for comparison.
+Click the large + button to add a clip.
+This will show a popup.

 Congrats!
 Your clip comparison is saved and ready for the classroom!